Introduction to periodontal regeneration

 Interleukin 8 (IL-8):

 IL-8 is secreted by epithelial cells and macrophages.
-The expression of IL-8 is triggered by IL-1 and TNF-Î± 37 and correlates strongly with neutrophil infiltration in the wound site 38.
+The expression of IL-8 is triggered by IL-1 and TNF-α 33 and correlates strongly with neutrophil infiltration at the wound site 37.
 IL-8 is a major chemoattractant for polymorphonuclear leukocytes.
-There are many receptors on the surface membrane capable of binding IL-8; the most frequently studied types are the G protein-coupled serpentine receptors CXCR1 and CXCR2.
+There are many receptors on the surface membrane capable of binding IL-8; the most frequently studied are the G protein-coupled serpentine receptors, CXCR1 and CXCR2.
 It is important to note that IL-8 can be secreted by any cells with toll-like receptors that are involved in the innate immune response.

 Interleukin 10 (IL-10)

 It is an anti-inflammatory cytokine involved in the limitation and termination of the inflammatory process.
-As a factor produced by T helper 2 (Th2) cells, IL-10 inhibits the production of cytokines by Th1 cells 39.
-IL-10 regulates growth and/or differentiation of immune cells, epithelial cells, and endothelial cells and inhibits infiltration of neutrophils as well as the expression of several cytokines 40.
-An increased expression of IL-10 was shown to correlate with impaired wound healing 41.
-IL-10 can also contribute to the maintenance of bone mass through inhibition of osteoclastic bone resorption and regulation of osteoblastic bone formation.
+As a factor produced by T helper 2 (Th2) cells, IL-10 inhibits the production of cytokines by Th1 cells 38.
+IL-10 regulates growth and/or differentiation of immune cells, epithelial cells, and endothelial cells and inhibits infiltration of neutrophils as well as the expression of several cytokines 39.
+An increased ……….
+Contents available in the book ……….
+Contents available in the book ……….
+Contents available in the book ……….
+Contents available in the book ………

 Over the last 20 years, there has been an immense increase in our knowledge about growth factors, cell adhesion molecules and cytokines, with a significant improvement in the understanding of the cellular and molecular biology of periodontal regeneration.
-Growth factors, cell adhesion molecules and cytokines play a vital role in periodontal regeneration.
+Growth factors, cell adhesion molecules and cytokines play a vital role in healing and periodontal regeneration.
+The role of various growth factors during wound healing has been illustrated in following figure,

 Platelet-derived growth factor:

 Platelet-derived growth factor (PDGF) in vitro stimulates DNA synthesis and chemotaxis of fibroblasts and smooth muscle cells and stimulates collagen, glycosaminoglycan, and collagenase production by fibroblasts.
-PDGF has been shown to potentiate regeneration of periodontium in naturally occurring periodontitis in dogs 49 as well as experimental periodontitis in monkeys 50.
+PDGF has been shown to potentiate regeneration of the periodontium in naturally occurring periodontitis in dogs 48 as well as in experimental periodontitis in monkeys 49.

 Fibroblast growth factor-1 and -2:

-Fibroblast growth factors (FGFs) play an important role not only during normal development but also during wound healing.
-To date, twenty three distinct FGFs have been discovered, numbered consecutively from 1 to 23.
+Fibroblast growth factors (FGFs) play an important role, not only during normal development but also during wound healing.
+To date, twenty-two distinct FGFs have been discovered, numbered consecutively from 1 to 22.
 Out of these FGF-1 (Acidic FGF/ aFGF) and FGF-2 (Basic FGF/ bFGF) have been extensively studied for periodontal regeneration.
-Both FGF-1 and FGF-2 were initially isolated from bovine pituitary extracts based on their stimulation of [3H] thymidine incorporation in 3T3 fibroblasts 51, 52.
+Both FGF-1 and FGF-2 were initially isolated from bovine pituitary extracts based on their stimulation of [3H] thymidine incorporation in 3T3 fibroblasts 50, 51.

 FGF-1 (Acidic FGF/ aFGF):

 The human FGF-1 is a 155 amino acid protein.
-It is a well known fibroblast activator, which acts through four specific cell surface receptors, among which, fibroblast growth factor receptor 4 (FGFR4) is highly specific.
-It is also known as heparin-binding growth factor (HBGF-1). aFGF is considered to function in several important physiological and pathological processes, such as embryonic development, morphogenesis, angiogenesis and wound healing.
+It is a well-known fibroblast activator, which acts through four specific cell surface receptors, among which, fibroblast growth factor receptor 4 (FGFR4) is highly specific.
+It is also known as the heparin-binding growth factor (HBGF)-1. aFGF is considered to function in several important physiological and pathological processes, such as embryonic development, morphogenesis, angiogenesis and wound healing.

 FGF-2 (Basic FGF/ bFGF):

-Human FGF2 occurs in low molecular weight (LMW) and high molecular weight (HMW) isoforms.
-LMW FGF2 is primarily cytoplasmic and functions in an autocrine manner, whereas HMW FGF2s are nuclear and exert activities through an intracrine mechanism 53.
+Human FGF-2 occurs in low molecular weight (LMW) and high molecular weight (HMW) isoforms.
+LMW FGF-2 is primarily cytoplasmic and functions in an autocrine manner, whereas HMW FGF-2s are nuclear and exert activities through an intracrine mechanism 52.
 FGF-2 contains four cysteine residues at amino acids 26, 70, 88 and 93.
-While the cysteines at 26 and 93 are conserved, those at 70 and 88 are absent or located elsewhere in other FGFs.
-It was initially identified as a mitogen with prominent angiogenic properties, but now it is well recognized as a multifunctional growth factor.
-It produces its biological effects in target cells by signaling through cell-surface FGF receptors.
+While the cysteines at ……….
+Contents available in the book ……….
+Contents available in the book ……….
+Contents available in the book ……….
+Contents available in the book ………

-Major functions of fibroblast growth factors (FGFs) include cell proliferation, cell migration, cell differentiation and angiogenesis.
-It is one of the main growth factors playing vital role during wound healing.
+Major functions of FGFs include cell proliferation, cell migration, cell differentiation and angiogenesis.
+These are one of the main growth factors playing a vital role during wound healing.

-The insulin like growth factor family has three peptide hormones or growth factors: insulin, IGF-I, and IGF-II having approximately 50 percent of their amino acids in common.
-Insulin is synthesized in the beta cells of the pancreas as proinsulin, which is cleaved to form insulin and C peptide.
-The IGFs, which are synthesized primarily by the liver, retain the C peptide and have an extended carboxy terminus 54.
+The insulin-like growth factor family has three peptide hormones or growth factors: insulin, IGF-I, and IGF-II having approximately 50 percent of their amino acids in common.
+Insulin is synthesized in the beta cells of the pancreas as proinsulin, which is cleaved to form insulin and C-peptide.
+The IGFs, which are synthesized primarily by the liver, retain the C-peptide and have an extended carboxy terminus 53.

 Bone morphogenetic proteins: